|

 instance domains may change over time, e.g. promoting the type of

-a metric from a 32-bit to a 64-bit integer, or renaming a group
+a metric from a 32-bit to a 64-bit integer, or renaming a group of

-use cases.
+cases.

-pmlogrewrite may also be used to redact sensitive information
+pmlogrewrite may also be used to redact sensitive information from

-of pmlogrewrite in this context.
+pmlogrewrite in this context.

 pmlogrewrite is most useful where PMDA changes, or errors in the

-production environment, result in archives that cannot be
+production environment, result in archives that cannot be combined

-combined with pmlogextract(1).
-By pre-processing the archives

-with pmlogrewrite the resulting archives may be able to be merged

 with pmlogextract(1).
+By pre-processing the archives with

+pmlogrewrite the resulting archives may be able to be merged with

+pmlogextract(1).

 The input inlog must be a set of PCP archives created by

-pmlogger(1), or possibly one of the tools that read and create
+pmlogger(1), or possibly one of the tools that read and create PCP

-PCP archives, e.g. pmlogextract(1) and pmlogreduce(1). inlog is
+archives, e.g. pmlogextract(1) and pmlogreduce(1). inlog is a

-more archives.
+archives.

 If no -c option is specified, then the default behavior simply